har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

   * btn0

 ## Calibration
 * The gyroscope is automatically calibrated each time on power up.
-The unit needs to be at rest (in any orientation) during gyro calibration.
+When you see the prompt for gyro calibration, make sure the gpsvario is stationary (in any orientation).
 If it's disturbed, it will use the last saved gyro calibration values.
 * You MUST calibrate the accelerometer and magnetometer correctly before using the gpsvario.
 * If there is no `calib.txt` file in the SPIFFS partition, the unit will prompt you to calibrate the IMU sensors.
 If you want to force re-calibration, you can delete `calib.txt`  using the webserver access, and then reboot the unit.
 * You can also force accelerometer and magnetometer calibration by pressing **btn0**  during the on-screen countdown to gyro calibration.
-* When you see the LCD display countdown for **accelerometer calibration**, place the unit undisturbed on a flat horizontal surface, and wait until it completes.
+* When you see the LCD display countdown for **accelerometer calibration**, place the gpsvario undisturbed on a flat **horizontal** surface, and wait until it completes.
-* When you see the LCD display countdown for **magnetometer calibration**, pick up the unit and _slowly and smoothly_ wave your hand with a figure-of-8 motion while you turn around and rotate the unit.
-This is to ensure that magnetometer readings are obtained with all possible 3D orientations and compass headings.
+* When you see the LCD display countdown for **magnetometer calibration**, [pick up the gpsvario and _slowly and smoothly_ wave your hand with a 3D figure-of-8 motion](https://calibratecompass.com/) while you simultaneously turn around 360 degrees.
+Magnetometer calibration requires readings with all possible 3D orientations and compass headings.
 Keep doing this until calibration completes.
 Make sure you are several feet away from large metal objects.

 ## WiFi Configuration webpage
 * Switch on the gpsvario, press **btn0** when you see the prompt for  server mode.